isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-a-wall-with-a-brush/index.md

 During the actual painting, some wall sections may be painted with an excess paint layer.
 You will need to smoothen or clear the excess paint using a wedged paintbrush.
 Usually, you press the brush gently over the thick paint layer downward and collect the drip over a paint tray.
 Then, smoothen the surface with a wet paintbrush to fill any uneven paint layer that may be formed in the process.

 Do not scrape off the paint layer with a putty knife or paint scrapper this act may damage the primary surface coating or lead to wall damage.
 Upon smoothening the painted coated wall, leave it to dry naturally.
-Oil
-- based paint should be sprinkled with water to keep off dust particles from the surface.
+Oil-based paint should be sprinkled with water to keep off dust particles from the surface.
 Alternatively, you can cover the wall (without touching it directly) with a polyethylene bag.

 ###  g.
 Step 7: Paintbrush Cleaning

 Once you are done with wall painting, close the remained paint and store it appropriately away from pets and kids.
-Clean the paintbrush with thinner/turpentine (if used on oil
-- based paint) or water if used on a water
+Clean the paintbrush with thinner/turpentine (if used on oil-based paint) or water if used on a water-based paint.
-- based paint.
 After cleaning, rinse the paint to dryness before storing it in a dry place.

 ##  What are the Major Problems of Brush Painted Wall?